NCDHHS RESPONSE TO COVID-19

 Police Department – If you have an emergency, dial 911.
 Please call 473-2069 for non-emergency assistance during weekdays or 473-3444 after hours.
 Access to the Police Department is limited to urgent matters.
 You will need to ring the doorbell and use the intercom prior to entry during weekdays.
 There is a call box for after-hours use located at the police department entrance.

 Water and Sewer – Place utility payments in the drop box on the side of Town Hall or mail to P.O.
 Box 246 in Manteo.
 You can pay online at HTTPS://WWW.PAYBILL.COM/TownOfManteo or by phone at 866-245-5285.
-The Town has suspended service disconnections during this emergency.
-Please note that utility fees will still be charged.
+The Town has suspended service disconnections, late fees, and penalties during this emergency.
+Water charges will still be billed.
+Payment plans are available.

 Permits and Inspections – Permit applications and inspection requests can be sent via FAX to 473-2135, e-mailed to email@example.com, placed in the drop box on the side of Town Hall, or mailed to P.O.
 Box 246 in Manteo.
 Place permit fees in the drop box at Town Hall or mail to the PO box.
 Inspections are continuing, but only one contractor representative is allowed to attend.